Trump Administration Will Let States Require People To Work For Medicaid

 But it's not clear how many people would be affected by the new rules.
 A study in December in JAMA Internal Medicine found that about half of the Medicaid recipients in Michigan were already working.

-In addition, people who are disabled under the Americans with Disabilities Act but have Medicaid benefits for another reason could be exempted or the state would be required to make "reasonable modifications" such as reduced hourly requirement to ensure that the requirements don't disproportionately hurt people with disabilities.
+In addition, people who are disabled under the Americans with Disabilities Act but have Medicaid benefits for another reason could be exempted, or the state would be required to make "reasonable modifications" such as a reduced hourly requirement to ensure that the requirements don't disproportionately hurt people with disabilities.

 And states are also required to make such accommodations for people with addiction to opioids and other substances.
 That could mean counting time spent in drug treatment as a form of "community engagement."

-The range of "community engagement" requirements can be quite broad, according to the CMS guidelines sent to states on Thursday.
-In addition to traditional work and job training, engagement could include caring for a child or elderly parent, seeking treatment for drug addiction, or going to school.
+The range of community engagement requirements can be quite broad, according to the CMS guidelines sent to states on Thursday.
+In addition to traditional work and job training, engagement could include caring for a child or elderly parent, seeking treatment for drug addiction or going to school.

 Verma said the agency wants to give states as much latitude as possible to try out their own ideas.